Frequently Asked Questions: 2026 Toronto Taxes & Fees

 Is spousal income combined for Canadian tax filing purposes?

-While you must legally declare your exact spousal net income on your individual tax return to accurately calculate specific shared household benefits and optimized provincial credits, Canada strictly utilizes an individualized taxation system.
-Your primary personal income tax liability is fundamentally based entirely on your personal independent earnings.
+While you must legally declare your exact spousal net income on your individual tax return to accurately calculate specific shared household benefits and optimized provincial credits, Canada utilizes an individualized taxation system.
+Your primary personal income tax liability is based entirely on your personal independent earnings.

 Why is maintaining accurate bookkeeping essential during tax season?